5 Final Screenshots

 This is an image of the interconnection structure between the two laboratories.

-The connecting prism can be seen as the linkage between the two quotes from Stephen Hawking and Charles Darwin to form the electroliquid aggregation
+The connecting prism can be seen as the linkage between the two quotes from Stephen Hawking and Charles Darwin to form the electroliquid aggregation.
+The prism within (shown in image one above) symbolises "me" linking the two quotes.

 As the interconnecting structure does not belong to either of the scientists but is rather a shared structure, therefore, a medium texture was chosen in order to provide contrast to Stephen Hawking's dark laboratories and Charles Darwin's light laboratories.
 Further, the landform below is water to further emphasis the bridging of the two scientists' ideas.